Louis Jordan: Career

-Jordan is described by the Rock and Roll Hall of Fame as "The Father of Rhythm & Blues" and "The Grandfather of Rock 'n' Roll".
+He was inducted into the Rock and Roll Hall of Fame in 1987 as an "early influence".
+He is described by the Rock and Roll Hall of Fame as "The Father of Rhythm & Blues" and "The Grandfather of Rock 'n' Roll".
 The Hall also states that "Saturday Night Fish Fry" is "an early example of rap and possibly the first rock and roll recording".
 Not all critics agree with the importance of his work as a rock and roll influence.
-For example, Rolling Stone (magazine) offers this take on Jordan's recordings from the late 1940s: "... the early idol of both Berry and Bill Haley, came closest, but his jump 'n' jive story songs were aimed as much at adults as teens, and any hillbilly flavor in his records was strictly a comedic device".
+For example, Rolling Stone offers this take on Jordan's recordings from the late 1940s: "... the early idol of both Berry and Bill Haley, came closest, but his jump 'n' jive story songs were aimed as much at adults as teens, and any hillbilly flavor in his records was strictly a comedic device".
 The article agrees with Sam Phillips that rock and roll "specifically addressed and was tailored to teenagers".

-Another source describes Jordan's jump blues style as combining "good-natured novelty lyrics (some with suggestive double meanings); [pushing] the tempo; [strengthening] the beat; [layering] the sound with his bluesy saxophone and playful melodies."
+Another source describes Jordan's jump blues style as combining "good-natured novelty lyrics (some with suggestive double meanings); [pushing] the tempo; [strengthening] the beat and [layering] the sound with his bluesy saxophone and playful melodies."

-During this period Jordan again placed more than a dozen songs on the national charts.
-However, Louis Jordan and His Tympany Five dominated the 1940s R&B charts, or (as they were known at the time) the "race" charts.
-In this period Jordan had eighteen number 1 singles and fifty-four in the Top Ten.
+During this period, Jordan crossed over on the popular music charts placing more than a dozen songs nationally though his greatest success was with the Tympany Five dominating the 1940s R&B charts, or (as they were known at the time) the "race" charts.
+In this period, Jordan had eighteen Number 1 singles and fifty four in the Top Ten.
 According to Joel Whitburn's analysis of the Billboard magazine charts, Jordan ranks fifth among the most successful musicians of the period 1942–1995.
 From July 1946 through May 1947, Jordan had five consecutive number one songs, holding the top slot for 44 consecutive weeks.

-Jordan's popularity was boosted not only by his hit Decca records but also by his prolific recordings for Armed Forces Radio and the V-Disc transcription program, which helped to make him popular with whites and blacks.
-He starred in short musical films and made "soundies" for his hit songs.
+Jordan's popularity was boosted not only by his hit Decca records but also by his prolific recordings for Armed Forces Radio and the V-Disc transcription program along with starring in short musical films and making "soundies" of his hit songs all of which helped make him popular with whites and blacks alike.

 Jordan was certainly a significant figure in the development of rhythm and blues.
-According to the Rock & Roll Hall of Fame, he and Big Joe Turner laid the foundation for R&B in the 1940s, cutting one swinging rhythm & blues masterpiece after another".
+According to the Rock & Roll Hall of Fame, he and Big Joe Turner laid the foundation for R&B in the 1940s, "cutting one swinging rhythm & blues masterpiece after another".
 Stepping away from his rhythm and blues style, Jordan started a big band in the early 1950s that was unsuccessful.
-Illness kept him near home in Arizona throughout the 1950s.
+Throughout the 1950s, illness kept him near his home in Arizona.

-In 1952, Jordan performed on June 1 at Wrigley Field in Los Angeles for the eighth Cavalcade of Jazz concert produced by Leon Hefflin, Sr. Jordan and His Tympany Five returned for the tenth Cavalcade of Jazz concert on June 20, 1954.
+On June 1, 1952, Jordan performed at Wrigley Field in Los Angeles for the eighth Cavalcade of Jazz concert which Leon Hefflin, Sr. produced.
+On June 20, 1954, he and his Tympany Five returned for the tenth Cavalcade of Jazz concert.